-- The placement of full-time operators on the plant
+- The placement of full-time operators in the plant

-- The phased-in refurbishment of the filter plant eliminating operational risks associated with suspended solid overflow into the softener plant
+- The phased-in refurbishment of the filter plant eliminated operational risks associated with suspended solid overflow into the softener plant

 - The ion exchange control system was reprogrammed.
 Historically the control programme limited the operation of the ion exchange plant to 30% of its capacity.
 It also contributed to approximately 40% downtime.
 The upgrading enabled full utilisation of the ion exchange plant’s capacity

 - The centrifuge system in the salt store was decommissioned and replaced with a brine recovery and precipitation process enabling the brine to be recycled and reused for resin regeneration.
 This recycling process was key to the compliance required of the waste generated

 - The lime dosing system was automated

 - Instrumentation was improved to fully automate operations such as the brine recovery cycle